ericwooley/git_file_hooks/README.md

 ## Features

-- 0 dependencies, just a single blob.
+- 0 runtime dependencies, just a single blob.
 - place your .file_hooks.yml file anywhere up your file tree from the git repo.
 - concurrently run commands.